Showing posts with label Symbolism. Show all posts

 It was also during Browne's lifetime that the mathematician William Oughtred designated the symbol X to denote the multiplication of number.
 Browne himself owned an edition of Oughtred's Clavis Mathematica (1648) [9]

 Today, the hard-working symbol X can denote invisible X-rays, affection in the form of a kiss, as well as a wrong answer, restrictive viewing or X rated material or an unknown factor.
 It retains its abbreviated form for Christ in the word Xmas, and in the pattern known as the Criss-cross.
-Finally, conclusive evidence that all the money in the world cannot buy imagination, the social media platform once known as Twitter was rebranded X by its owner.
+Finally, conclusive evidence that all the money in the world cannot buy imagination, the social media platform once known as Twitter was rebranded X by its new owner.

 Crucially, (a word which itself derives from the Latin of Crux meaning a cross) Browne as a Christian knew that the Greek word for Christ begins with x (Chi) and this interpretation of X as a pre-Christian anticipation of the Coming of Christ is foremost in his hermetic vision.